slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### How to attract and keep talented people?

+> *"Everybody wants to hire the best.
+Few of them actually pay them like they’re the best."
+-- Naval Ravikant [1974]*

 Respect them.
 You’ll never respect them if you don’t reward them accordingly.

 Hints: